Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Introduction

-\IEEEPARstart{R}{apid} development of mobile devices has led to an explosive growth of user-generated images and videos, which creates a demand for computational understanding of visual media content.
-In addition to recognition of objective content, such as objects and scenes, an important dimension of video understanding is emotional or affective content.
-Such content can strongly resonate with viewers and plays a crucial role in the video-watching experience.
+Rapid development of mobile devices has led to an explosive growth of user-generated images and videos, which creates a demand for computational understanding of visual media content.
+In addition to recognition of objective content, such as objects and scenes, an important dimension of video content analysis is the understanding of emotional or affective content, i.e. estimating the emotional impact of the video on a viewer.
+Emotional content can strongly resonate with viewers and plays a crucial role in the video-watching experience.
 Some successes have been achieved with the use of deep-learning architectures trained for text at both sentence- and document-level \cite{Kotzias2014DeepMultinstance} or image sentiment analysis \cite{TaoChen2014Deepsentibank}.
 However, the ability to understand emotions from video, to a large extent, remains an unsolved problem.

-The understanding of emotion information in videos has many real-world applications.
-Video recommendation services, such as those employed by YouTube and Netflix, can benefit from matching user interests with the emotions of video content and prediction of interestingness \cite{yugangVideoInteresting2013,yanwei_interestingness,interestingnessECCV2014}, leading to improved user satisfaction.
-Better understanding of video emotions may enable the placement of advertisements that are consistent with the main video's mood and help avoid social inappropriateness such as placing a funny advertisement alongside a funeral video.
-Video summarization can also benefit from understanding emotions, since a good summary should probably include strong emotional content from the original video.
+Analysis of emotional content in video has many real-world applications.
+Video recommendation services can benefit from matching user interests with the emotions of video content and prediction of interestingness \cite{yugangVideoInteresting2013,yanwei_interestingness,interestingnessECCV2014}, leading to improved user satisfaction.
+Better understanding of video emotions may enable advertising that is consistent with the main video's mood and help avoid social inappropriateness such as placing a funny advertisement alongside a funeral video.
+Video summarization \cite{Truong:2007:VAS:1198302.1198305} and coding \cite{Pan2015Efficient} can also benefit from understanding emotions, since an accurate summary should keep the emotional content conveyed by the original video.

+Unlike professionally produced videos, user-generated video content presents unique challenges for video understanding.
+Challenges arise from the diversity of the content, lack of structure, and, typically, poor production and editing quality (e.g., insufficient lighting).
+Analyzing the video emotional content in such videos is even more difficult, since (1) the complex spatio-temporal interactions between visual elements makes this intrinsically more complex than analysis of static images, and (2) the emotion is often expressed in only certain limited (sparse) keyframes or video clips.

+To cope with these difficulties we employ heterogeneous knowledge extracted from external sources.
+In particular, we propose an auxiliary Image Transfer Encoding (ITE) algorithm which can leverage emotional information from auxiliary image data to aggregate frame-level features into a video-level emotion-sensitive representation.
+To demonstrate the power of this knowledge transfer technique, in this paper we tackle three inter-related tasks, namely emotion recognition, emotion attribution, and emotion-oriented summarization.